Skip to content

 This has real gaps.

 Even with all the validation gates, stuff slips through.
 You still need good monitoring, good rollback, good hygiene.
-The cycle improves quality without guaranteeing it.
+The cycle improves the odds without guaranteeing quality.

 I'm sharing it because I want other people stress-testing it.
 The more people running this on real work, the faster we find the gaps.